fsufitch/my-minecraft/README.md

 Start as a background process:

-    docker start my-minecraft
+    podman start my-minecraft

 Stop:

-    docker stop my-minecraft
+    podman stop my-minecraft

 You can also delete a stopped container entirely.
 This means deleting everything in it that is not volume-mounted (e.g. the `runtime/` folder).
 If you are not volume mounting somehow, your whole world will be lost.
 Use this command with care.

-    docker rm my-minecraft
+    podman rm my-minecraft

 To run an interactive Linux shell within the container, use:

-    docker exec -it my-minecraft bash
+    podman exec -it my-minecraft bash

 ### Logs

-Use `docker logs my-minecraft` to view the logs.
-Provide other options to the command to modify how you view them (see `docker logs --help` for details).
+Use `podman logs my-minecraft` to view the logs.
+Provide other options to the command to modify how you view them (see `podman logs --help` for details).
 Examples:

-* View the last 20 lines of logs: `docker logs -n 20 my-minecraft`.
+* View the last 20 lines of logs: `podman logs -n 20 my-minecraft`.
-* Print all logs, and continue watching/following for more output: `docker logs -f my-minecraft`.
+* Print all logs, and continue watching/following for more output: `podman logs -f my-minecraft`.

 ### Managing the server with the Minecraft CLI

 Minecraft server being managed via the CLI, but this container runs in the "background".
 To access the CLI (and bring the container into the foreground), use:

-    docker attach my-minecraft
+    podman attach my-minecraft

 **Do not exit this shell using Ctrl+D, Ctrl+C, or otherwise end the process**.
 Doing so affects the Minecraft process directly, and would shut down the server entirely.
-Instead, use the Docker detach sequence: `Ctrl+P`, `Ctrl+Q`.
+Instead, use the detach sequence: `Ctrl+P`, `Ctrl+Q`.

 If you do accidentally do so, it should restart by itself (thanks to the restart option in the  creation command).